 I would highly recommend attending live classes.
 By choosing the in-person route, you can learn and practice CPR and how to use an AED device first-hand.
 You can also get any questions answered right away.

-You may even purchase an at-home AED.
+You can also purchase an at-home AED.
 There are many AEDs available at competitive prices, including refurbished ones.

 Overall, my recommendation is to take precautions if you feel you are at risk of a cardiac event while in the bathroom.
-And remember that the extent is greater in the elderly or those with a history of heart issues.
+Remember that the risk is greater in older populations or those with a history of heart issues.

-Don’t ever strain when using the toilet and make sure you are sitting (or squatting) properly.
+Don’t ever strain when using the toilet and make sure you are using proper toilet posture.
+Following a heart-healthy diet that is high in fiber will help prevent constipation.

-Be careful of not only water temperature, but also room air temperature prior to submersing yourself in the water.
+Be careful of not only water temperature but also room air temperature before taking a bath or shower.

-And finally, make sure loved ones are aware of the possibility of a cardiac event happening in the bathroom.
-If you live with other people, develop a plan for physically checking in.
-And if you live alone, have someone call or visit regularly or contact help once symptoms begin.
+Finally, make sure loved ones are aware of the possibility of a cardiac event happening in the bathroom.
+Whether you live alone or with others, develop a plan for checking in.
+This can be physically or via phone calls or recruiting neighbors for help.

 With proper planning, you can save your life or the life of someone you love.